 Executives need their reports to tell them the truth about how the business is really doing, not hide inconvenient bad news.
 Shareholders depend on financial information that is accurate, not doctored.
 Companies that don’t punish whistle-blowers will be healthier than those where employees are afraid of reprisals if they speak up.

 I agree with the devotional that someone who follows the Christian values and morals of the Bible makes the best boss and employee.
-Someone who is honest and works hard is the model employee of any business.
+Someone who is honest and works hard is the model employee of any business so he or she can get paid with tools as paystub online, if you are looking some tips to give a fine tune up to your business, check this post focused on other forms of search engine optimization.
 A boss who is honest and caring is what every employee dreams about.
 We all want a fair boss and all bosses want dependable employees.
 In fact, when I buy a car, the one thing I look for is whether the car salesman is lying to me or not.
 I won’t purchase a vehicle from someone who manipulates and lies.
 A car salesman who tells me what he/she knows and is manipulative always gets my purchase.
 That is quite rare and is only one example of a model employee.